sasoripathos/WeCare/README.md

 Charlie | charlie@gmail.com | charlie12345

 # Recent significant changes
-- [11/26/2018] Added a folder for Deliverable 5 in documents/, which contains the sprint backlogs for sprint 5 & 6, as well as code review activity.
+- [11/26/2018] Added a folder for Deliverable 5 in documents/, which contains the sprint backlogs for sprint 5 & 6, guideline for test and build, as well as code review activity.
 Updated user stories for version 3.
 Updated the readme to include the link to our final product demo video.
+Merge newest version of project into master branch.
 - [11/12/2018] Merge report generation feature and integration/UAT tests into master branch.
 Added sprint3 and sprint4 folders in /documents/sprint backlog, as well as documents for those sprints.
 Added new folder for Deliverable 4 in /documents/, which contains the Code Review and Sprint 3 & 4 backlogs.
 Updated user stories to version 2.
 - [11/11/2018] Added a folder for Code Review in /documents/, which contains our completed Code Review summary, Code Review guidelines, and video with our code review recommendations.
 - [10/31/2018] Updated user stories to version 1.